-The number of notifications made in 2016 was 2,336 (of which 32 were made by Japan).
-The number of notifications from 1995 to 2016 amounted to 27,726 (including 820 notifications by Japan).
+The number of notifications made in 2017 was 2,585 (of which 36 were made by Japan).
+The number of notifications from 1995 to 2017 amounted to 30,265 (including 854 notifications by Japan).
 (See Figure II-11-1.)

 A TBT notification format has been established to include the details of the technical regulations, objectives, covered products, enforcement schedule, related laws etc. (It was approved in the first TBT Agreement triennial review decision).
-Other WTO members can make comments to the country that made the TBT notification regarding the information provided therein, and the implementing country has the obligation to consider these comments (Article 2.9.4 of the TBT Agreement).
+Based on the information provided therein, other WTO members can make comments to the implementing country, and the implementing country has the obligation to consider these comments (Article 2.9.4 of the TBT Agreement).
 Additionally, where there are no TBT notifications, Members can request explanations on the validity of the technical regulations from the implementing country (Article 2.5 of the TBT Agreement).

 In order to consider and reflect the views and concerns of WTO members, the schedule for the enforcement process of technical regulations etc., is as follows.
 It is encouraged to provide 60 days for comments on TBT notification (second TBT Agreement triennial review decision).
-Furthermore, a "sufficient period" must be provided between the end of the comment period and publication of the final measure in order to consider the opinions that have been submitted (fourth TBT Agreement triennial review decision).
+Furthermore, a "sufficient period" must be provided between the end of the comment period and publication of the final measure in order to consider the opinions that have been submitted (fourth TBT

-&lt;sup>6 The concept of burden of proof differs from that of the Japanese code of civil procedure.
+5 The concept of burden of proof differs from that of the Japanese code of civil procedure.
 Under WTO law, the concept is to determine which party shall prove the legal claim (violation or defense) that it makes.
 Unlike the burden of proof under the Japanese code of civil procedure, it does not require that only a single party exercises the right to prove.